FRSH-0109/Monopoly-vs-AI-Game/README.md

 # Monopoly-vs-AI-Game
 Project of Monopoly vs AI game

+## Used libraries
+* SFML v.2.6.0 - Graphic library used in games and multimedia projects
+* Catch v.2 - Unit test framework used for testing our code

 ## Build project on linux
     1. Run "make" for project building
     2. Run "sh monopolyVsAI.sh" for launching game